COUNTRY Cottage

 [It will be] a model home where girls may practise [sic] living under conditions they are likely to meet in their own homes.
 Although the Pine Mountain ideal has always been to house the scholars in cottages, so that the atmosphere may be home-like and not institutional, the girls’ training in housekeeping,cooking, and laundry work, cannot be adapted without many changes to the usual country home.
 The Model Home will be a two or three-room house, such as most young couples build to begin their married life, newspapered inside, furnished with utter simplicity but with every detail thought out so as to make life wholesome.
 The girls will have their own garden, cow, pig and chickens to care for, and will be taught how to dispose of waste matter so as to avoid soil pollution.
 Two or three girls With a teacher in charge Will live in the house several months at a time, and their work will be almost a graduate Course in housekeeping.
 We want the Model Home to be the clearest possible exposition, of a home founded on sincerity and joy, not striving to imitate a house appropriate to the county seat but content With its own beauties and conveniences, like an old-fashioned mountain home, where dignity, good breeding,simplicity….

 The country cottage model home at Pine Mountain Settlement School that one sees today was begun in 1922 and completed in 1923.
 It was then remodeled in 1927.
-In 1931 and again in 1952.
-In the years following its construction it was heavily used by girls to learn about the arts of domestic science, but its “charm” slowly melted away.
+In 1931 it saw modest revisions and again in 1952 a bedroom and addition was added to accommodate the farmer and his family [Hayes].
+In the early years following its construction it was heavily used by girls to learn about the arts of domestic science, but its “charm” slowly melted away and by the twenty-first century it was badly in need of repair.

-It is remarkable how this “romantic” notion of the country cottage has again taken hold across the country and any visit of Instagram on the Web and a search for “Country Cottage” yields a tsunami of beautiful “cottages.”
-Further the description of a “Country Cottage,” style notes that it
+It is remarkable how the “romantic” notion of the country cottage has again taken hold across the country and any visit of Instagram on the Web and a search for “Country Cottage” yields a tsunami of beautiful “cottages.”
+The description of a “Country Cottage,” style notes that it

 “… has a colorful, comfortable look characterized by painted or decorated furniture with graceful lines, weathered finishes, textural elements such as baskets, beadboard walls and natural-fiber rugs, and colors taken straight from a lush flower garden.”